Customer notice: are you in receipt of Universal Credit?

 Benefit Calculators & Budget Planning

-For information on income-related benefits, tax credits, contribution-based benefits, Council Tax Reduction, Carer’s Allowance, Universal Credit and how your benefits will be affected if you start work
+For information on benefits, tax credits, Council Tax Reduction, Carer’s Allowance, Universal Credit and how your benefits may change if you start work

-Money Advice Service is a free Budget Planner that puts you in control of your household spending and analyses your results to help you take control of your money.
+Money Advice Service has a free budget planner that puts you in control of your money.

-If you care for someone for at least 35 hours a week and they get certain benefits you may be entitled to Carer’s Allowance.
+If you care for someone for at least 35 hours a week and they get certain benefits you may get Carer’s Allowance.
 You do not have to be related to, or live with the person you care for.

-Carer’s Allowance can affect the other benefits that you and the person you care for get.
+Carer’s Allowance can change the other benefits that you and the person you care for get.